ChrisBaconWork/portscanner/README.md

 ## How To Use
 Easy enough.
 Download the script and run it.
 But this is mostly an exercise for myself so I haven't bothered to create a setup file or anything like that.

 Either enter the host on the command line, after the script name, or as an input once the program has started.

 ## TODO
-* Handle invalid user input.
-(At the moment all that happens is a error message is thrown up and then the program terminates.)
 * Sort out main().
 It's a bit of a mess at the moment